John Hall Gladstone: Biography

 In 1864, he lost his wife, their eldest daughter, and only son.

 These tragedies, however, seem to have been followed by only a temporary suspension of social and scientific activity.
 In 1863–64, and again in 1866–68, he served on the Council of the Royal Society, and having been a member of the Royal Commission on Lighthouses, Buoys, and Beacons from 1859 to 1862, he became a member of the Gun Cotton Committee in 1864–68.
 In politics Gladstone was a Liberal, and on more than one occasion he was tempted to enter Parliament.
 In 1868, he unsuccessfully contested the borough of York.

 In 1869, he married Margaret Thompson King, daughter of the late Rev. Dr. David King, and niece of Lord Kelvin.
-Margaret died in 1870, leaving one daughter.
+Margaret died in 1870, leaving one daughter, Margaret, who would become a social reformer and wife of Ramsay MacDonald.

 During 1874–1877, Gladstone held the Fullerian Professorship of Chemistry at the Royal Institution, and was first President of the Physical Society, of which he was one of the founders.
 He was President of the Chemical Society during 1877–79, and in 1898 he was one of the six past presidents of that Society who had been Fellows for upwards of fifty years, and in whose honour a banquet was given under the chairmanship of the President, Professor James Dewar.

 Gladstone was very fond of London and seems never to have wished to live out of the metropolis.
 He spoke French readily, and frequently attended the summer meetings of the Association Francaise pour l'Avancement des Sciences, and was also at one or two meetings of the Swiss Association.

 In recognition of his services to education he was elected an Honorary Fellow of the College of Preceptors.
 He also received the degree Sc.D. at the celebration of the Tercentenary of Trinity College, Dublin, in 1892, and the Davy Medal from the Royal Society in 1897 "for his numerous contributions to chemical science, and especially for his important work in the application of optical methods to chemistry".
 In 1880 he became a member of the Company of Wheelwrights, and as a liveryman took part in the last year of his life in the election of the Lord Mayor, at the Guildhall, on Michaelmas Day.

 On the day of his death, 6 October 1902, he presided in the afternoon at a meeting of the Christian Evidence Society, and, after walking part of the way home, was found lifeless in his study as the result of failure of the heart.
-He was buried in Kensal Green cemetery.
+He was buried in Kensal Green Cemetery.